FASTCUP/cs2rec/NOTES.md

 		) // This is called by StartMovie.
 Default bitrate is 45.
 	1. void StartMovieCmd(CCommand* cmd) // Called using a startmovie command invocation
 	2. void EndMovie()
-	3.
+	3. bool IsMovieNameSet() // This can indicate whether a recording is active
-	4.
+	4. int GetTotalNumFrames() // Number of frames recorded so far
-	5.
+	5. float GetFramerate()
-	6. CaptureFrame() // It's a no-op unless recording has been started.
+	6. void CaptureFrame() // It's a no-op unless recording has been started.
 		// Call stack:
 		// GameLoop
 		// -> CLoopTypeClientServer::DoFrameIdk